Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks 47th, and he is 14th in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 25th, his on-base percentage ranks 49th, and he is 19th in the league in slugging.

-- In 22.1% of his games this season, he has hit a long ball, and 5.3% of his trips to the plate.
+- He has gone deep in 21.4% of his games this season, and 5.2% of his trips to the plate.

+- Riley has driven in a run in 48 games this season (38.1%), including 21 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.